twke18/HSG/README.md

 <img align="center" img src="misc/main.png" width="720">

-Unsupervised semantic segmentation aims to discover groupings within and across images that capture object- and view-invariance of a category without external supervision.
+Unsupervised semantic segmentation aims to discover groupings within and across images that capture object- and view-invariance of a category without external supervi- sion.
 Grouping naturally has levels of granularity, creating ambiguity in unsupervised segmentation.
 Existing methods avoid this ambiguity and treat it as a factor outside modeling, whereas we embrace it and desire hierarchical grouping consistency for unsupervised segmentation.

 We approach unsupervised segmentation as a pixel-wise feature learning problem.
-Our idea is that a good representation must be able to reveal not just a particular level of grouping, but any level of grouping in a consistent and predictable manner across different levels of granularity.
-We enforce spatial consistency of grouping and bootstrap feature learning with co-segmentation among multiple views of the same image, and enforce semantic consistency across the grouping hierarchy with clustering transformers.
+Our idea is that a good representation shall reveal not just a particular level of grouping, but any level of grouping in a consistent and predictable manner.
+We enforce spatial consistency of grouping and bootstrap feature learning with co-segmentation among multiple views of the same image, and enforce semantic consistency across the grouping hierarchy with clustering transformers between coarse- and fine-grained features.

 We deliver the first data-driven unsupervised hierarchical semantic segmentation method called Hierarchical Segment Grouping (HSG).
 Capturing visual similarity and statistical co-occurrences, HSG also outperforms existing unsupervised segmentation methods by a large margin on five major object- and scene-centric benchmarks.

 <img align="center" img src="misc/framework.png" width="720">